 The default is Content Only (rail hidden).

-When authoring pages the structural areas are as follows.
+When authoring pages, the structural areas are as follows.

 The content frame is on the right-hand section of the window, under the toolbar.

-The editor frame realises the editing features.
+The editor frame realizes the editing features.

 The editor frame is a container (abstract) for all the page authoring elements.
 It lives on top of the content frame, and includes:

 The side panel is hidden by default.
-When selected it will either be shown at the left side, or will slide across to cover the entire window (when the window size is below a width of 1024px; as, for example, on a mobile device).
+When selected it will either be shown at the left side, or will slide across to cover the entire window (when the window size is below a width of 1024 px; as, for example, on a mobile device).

 In the Assets tab you can select from the range of assets.
 You can also filter on a specific term, or select a group.

-In the Asset tab there is a drop down that you can use to select the specific asset groups.
+In the Asset tab, there is a drop-down that you can use to select the specific asset groups.

-In the Components tab you can select from the range of components.
+In the Components tab, you can select from the range of components.
 You can also filter on a specific term, or select a group.